ZSL-RSI-SC/TransRefinePP/README.md

 │
 └── ···
 ```
-Specifically, the samples of the UCM dataset are organized as follows:
+Specifically, the super-resolution images of the UCM dataset are organized as follows:
 ```
 ├── data
-│   ├── UCM/runway/runway89.tif
+│   ├── UCM/runway/runway89.png
-|   |__ UCM/river/river35.tif
+|   |__ UCM/river/river35.png
-|   |__ UCM/sparseresidential/sparseresidential25.tif
+|   |__ UCM/sparseresidential/sparseresidential25.png
 │   |__ ...
 └── ···
 ```
 **Generaring res101.mat and att_splits.mat files**

-Please follow the instructions we have included below to obtain res101.mat and att_splits.mat files, and place them in SuperCAT/data/xlsa17/data/{dataset}/...
+Please follow the instructions we have included below to get res101.mat and att_splits.mat files, and place them in SuperCAT/data/xlsa17/data/{dataset}/...

 Run the following codes one after the other.
 ```